BPennie03/Swing-Wordle/README.md

 Looking at the image below...
 - The first guess contains a green "I".
 Meaning it is in the word and in the correct spot.
 - The second guess contains a yellow "I".
 Meaning it is in the word, but not in the correct spot.
-- The other guessed letters that are highlighted grey denote letters that are **not** in the word
+- The other guessed letters that are highlighted grey denote letters that are **not** in the word.

 ## Images